Harish Shankar: Early life

-Harish Shankar was born in Dharmapuri, Telangana and was brought up in BHEL Township, Hyderabad.
-He has an younger brother, Vishnu Prasad, and a younger sister.
+Harish Shankar was born in Dharmapuri, Telangana into a Telugu Brahmin family and was brought up in BHEL Township, Hyderabad.
+He has a younger brother, Vishnu Prasad, and a younger sister.
 He studied at Osmania University.

 Film craft

 Shankar started stage acting with Seeta Nilayam and Lalitha kala Mandiram, based in Telangana.
 He then began writing and screenwriting.
 He is influenced by Yandamuri Veerendranath's works and is interested in dialects, regional and linguistic influences.
 He was associated with Kona Venkat, Puri Jagannadh, Ram Gopal Varma, and has worked as an associate director for films such as Ninne Istapaddanu and Veede.